ReactiveX/rxjs/docs_app/content/guide/scheduler.md

 };
 ```

-The `async` Scheduler operates with a `setTimeout` or `setInterval`, even if the given `delay` was zero.
+The `asyncScheduler` Scheduler operates with a `setTimeout` or `setInterval`, even if the given `delay` was zero.
 As usual, in JavaScript, `setTimeout(fn, 0)` is known to run the function `fn` earliest on the next event loop iteration.
 This explains why `got value 1` is delivered to the `finalObserver` after `just after subscribe` happened.

 The `schedule()` method of a Scheduler takes a `delay` argument, which refers to a quantity of time relative to the Scheduler's own internal clock.
 A Scheduler's clock need not have any relation to the actual wall-clock time.
 This is how temporal operators like `delay` operate not on actual time, but on time dictated by the Scheduler's clock.
 This is specially useful in testing, where a _virtual time Scheduler_ may be used to fake wall-clock time while in reality executing scheduled tasks synchronously.

 ## Scheduler Types

-The `async` Scheduler is one of the built-in schedulers provided by RxJS.
+The `asyncScheduler` Scheduler is one of the built-in schedulers provided by RxJS.
 Each of these can be created and returned by using static properties of the `Scheduler` object.

 | Scheduler                 | Purpose                                                                                                                                                                        |
 | ------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |